When it comes to a city break in England, London is not the only option.

 As this is a coastal heritage trail, frequent information boards highlight the culture and history of the area.

 Passing by Tynemouth Park & Boating Lake and St. Georges’ Church, you’ll reach Cullercoats.

 With its small, sandy crescent-shaped beach backed by small cliffs and its artistic vibe – the town has been a popular place for artists – Cullercoats is somewhere you might be tempted to linger for a coffee or a cold beer.
 Try the “Sea You There” café and restaurant on the seafront.

 Continue along the coastal road until you reach Whitley Bay.

 Although I found Whitley Bay the least attractive of the three towns on this walk, it is home to Spanish City, straight out of the lyrics to Tunnel of Love.

-Here you will find Trenchers, voted the Best Fish & Chips Restaurant in the UK in 2020.
+A plate of fish and chips is one of England’s iconic meals, and here you will find Trenchers, voted the Best Fish & Chips Restaurant in the UK in 2020.

 Isn’t this the perfect end to your first day in Newcastle upon Tyne?

 Newcastle Weekend Itinerary: Day 2